discos/doc/user/medicina/index.rst

 .. _observing_medicina:

 ##################################
-Observing at Medicina with Nuraghe
+Observing at Medicina with DISCOS
 ##################################

 Contents: